 Equation 1: Covariance matrix definition

 where the expectation value is calculated over an arbitrary time range.
 The estimation of R is dependent on the temporal intervals.
-Here we use 1, 2, 6 months and 1 year).
-For each pressure level, the quantities dO-B and dO-A are available, and the estimate of the error can be calculated from the time averages.
+Here we use 1, 2, 6 months and 1 year.
+For each pressure level, the quantities dO-B and dO-A are available and the estimate of the error can be calculated from the time averages.

 A useful benchmark to compare the procedure is the result from the WMO inter-comparison campaign performed in Yangjing(2010), and documented in the “Guide to Meteorological Instruments and Methods of Observations (2014)”.

 In case of upper-wind measurements, errors stem from the combination of three different sources of uncertainties related to the tracking of the horizontal motion of the target, to the determination of the height of the target, and the difference between the movement of the target and the actual tropospheric motion.
-The main uncertainty, however, arises from the fact that the scales of observed values and thus of their related uncertainties, for modern instruments, are much smaller than the resolution of numerical weather prediction models.
-This means that, when comparing observation data and the model state, a representation error is unavoidably introduced.
-Typical values for the standard deviations of observation/numerical model output (k=2) in mid-latitudes is between 4-6 ms-1 in the lower troposphere, and rises up to 4-9 ms-1 in the upper troposphere.
-For comparison, both the random vector error and the systematic bias for GPS wind finding systems do not typically exceed 1 m/s, resulting in an overestimation of the uncertainties due to limitations in the theoretical model outputs.
-Figure 1 shows the results for the root-mean-squared vector wind differences (k=1) for different time separations, for 11 pairs of observation, obtained during the Yangjing radiosonde intercomparison campaign.